 Dr Jane Draycott

-My current research project focuses on prostheses and assistive technology in ancient Greece, Rome and the neighbouring civilisations, and I am currently working on a monograph entitled In the Footsteps of Hegesistratus: Prostheses, Prosthesis Use and Prosthesis Users in Classical Antiquity.
+My current research project focuses on prostheses and assistive technology in ancient Greece, Rome and the neighbouring civilisations, and I am currently working on a monograph entitled Prosthetics and Assistive Technology in Ancient Greece and Rome was published by Cambridge University Press in 2023.
 I was awarded an Arts and Humanities Small Research Grant by the Royal Society of Edinburgh in 2017 that allowed me to visit museums around the UK to access surviving ancient prostheses and modern replicas of ancient prostheses in order to explore the possibility of creating my own replicas for use in my teaching.
 Ancient prostheses first came to my attention while I was co-editing the volume Bodies of Evidence: Ancient Anatomical Votives Past, Present and Future, as anatomical votives and prostheses have a certain amount in common.
-This realisation led me to organise the 'Prostheses in Antiquity' workshop that was funded by the Wellcome Trust and the Classical Association in 2015 (the edited volume of conference proceedings, Prostheses in Antiquity, was published in 2018 by Routledge), and sparked a broader interest in ancient science and technology which led me to organise a 'Medical Machines in Antiquity' workshop in 2017.
+This realisation led me to organise the 'Prostheses in Antiquity' workshop that was funded by the Wellcome Trust and the Classical Association in 2015 (the edited volume of conference proceedings, Prostheses in Antiquity, was published in 2019 by Routledge), and sparked a broader interest in ancient science and technology which led me to organise a 'Medical Machines in Antiquity' workshop in 2017.